 Carmen Graciela Díaz's Blog

-For the month of March, GIA’s photo banner features work supported by Denver Arts & Venues.
+For the month of November, GIA’s photo banner features work supported by Alternate ROOTS.

 The Education Commission of the States released a policy brief that "captures the discussion, insights and policy considerations that came out of a Thinkers Meeting with 11 experts in the arts education and juvenile justice fields.
 It builds on the report, “Engaging the Arts Across the Juvenile Justice System,” by providing examples for building sustainable, arts-based programming."